mrsurge/framework-shells/README.md

 [https://github.com/mrsurge/termux-extensions-2](https://github.com/mrsurge/termux-extensions-2)

-"Mobile IDE" environment (LSPs, MCP servers, and Agents) on Linux/Termux/macOS ... no user permission orchestration required.
+(Termux-Extensions-2 is a "Mobile IDE" environment...
+LSPs, MCP servers, and Agents... on Linux/Termux/macOS ... no user permission orchestration required.
+All powered by this module)

 ## Directory Structure